MAMO: Masked Multimodal Modeling for Fine-Grained Vision-Language Representation Learning: Introduction

 \section{Introduction}

-Vision-Language Pre-training (VLP) aims to learn the interaction between image and text and produce semantically rich multimodal representations that transfer well to downstream Vision-and-Language (V+L) tasks.
-In order to learn cross-modal interaction, most existing VLP methods~\cite{clip,align,albef,uniter,vlbert,oscar} rely on the consistency between the global views of image and text, using pre-training objectives like image-text contrastive loss~\cite{albef} and image-text matching loss~\cite{vlbert}.
+Vision-Language Pre-training (VLP) is an emerging research topic in multimedia information systems.
+It aims to learn the interaction between image and text and produce semantically rich multimodal representations that transfer well to downstream Vision-and-Language (V+L) tasks including image-text retrieval, visual question answering, \etc. In order to learn cross-modal interaction, most existing VLP methods~\cite{clip,align,albef,uniter,vlbert,oscar} rely on the consistency between the global views of image and text, using pre-training objectives like image-text contrastive loss~\cite{albef} and image-text matching loss~\cite{vlbert}.
 While effective, such global interaction fails to model the subtle local association within image-text pairs.
 The fine-grained interaction between image patches and word tokens is therefore lacking.

 Masked signal modeling is an effective self-supervised pre-training task that masks a portion of input signals and tries to predict these masked signals from the visible ones.
 It has been actively explored in natural language processing (NLP) and computer vision (CV) separately, and has brought powerful generalization performance across diverse downstream tasks.
 For example, BERT~\cite{bert} formulates masked language modeling (MLM) to predict masked linguistic tokens, while MAE~\cite{mae} and BEiT~\cite{beit} formulate masked image modeling (MIM) to reconstruct raw pixels and dVAE visual tokens~\cite{dalle} of image patches respectively.
 In the domain of VLP, however, there is a lack of a jointly masked signal modeling method for both vision and language modalities.
 Although previous VLP methods ~\cite{uniter,albef} have adopted conditional MLM to predict masked words given \textit{unmasked} image and other words, however, masking of the image side has not been fully explored.
 As a result, the images’ internal structures and their interactions with text tokens are not sufficiently learned, as is shown in~\cref{fig:intro_case}.